 One of the many responsibilities of family nurse practitioners (FNPs) is building relationships with patients while using evidence-based care to meet their medical needs.
-Relationship building is essential because it opens the door to patient confidence and trust.
+Relationship building is essential because it opens the door to patient confidence and trust, underscoring the importance of nurse practitioners.

 In their daily practice, FNPs focus on the health and general well-being of their patients.
 The job goes beyond disease prevention, health promotion, education and counseling.
 They build relationships with their patients, families and the community.